The ancestors of the Rigsbee surname lived among the ancient Anglo-Saxon

 Early Notables of the Rigsbee family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Rigsbee Notables in all our PDF Extended History products and printed products wherever possible.
+of the Exchequer, the eldest...
+Another 48 words (3 lines of text) are included under the topic Early Rigsbee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rigsbee family to the New World and Oceana